scottybrown/unsleepify/README.md

 - more tests

 ## Accomplished TODOs
+- replace all use of calendar/date with Java8 classes
 - Alarm uses alarm volume not main volume
 - icon
 - A button to disable alarm